 And here’s a bonus video to check out from this week’s Digital-Life-Design conference: A conversation on creativity and tech, featuring David Karp, Georg Petschnigg, and Felix Salmon [DLD14 - On Creating Tech]

-The Week in Social #190 We spend the week reading the best things we can get our eyeballs on and on Fridays we share them here with you.
-Leave your…
+The Week in Social #290 We spend the week reading the best things we can get our eyeballs on and on Fridays we share them here with you as The…